Skip to main content

 Foley Catheters

-One option is a foley catheter, which is also known as an indwelling catheter.
-These are designed to stay inside the bladder for longer periods of time.
-After insertion, the foley catheter’s balloon is inflated typically with sterile water.
+One option is a Foley catheter, also known as an indwelling catheter.
+These are designed to remain in the bladder for longer periods.
+After insertion, the Foley catheter’s balloon is typically inflated with sterile water.
 This balloon acts almost like an anchor to keep the catheter inside the bladder so urine continually drains from it into a collection device, such as a leg bag.

-The pros of using foley catheters after a spinal cord injury are that you’re not responsible for following a self-catheterization schedule, and it’s fairly hands-free.
-However, because it stays inside the bladder for extended periods of time, foley catheters may raise the risk of bladder and urinary tract infections (UTIs) due to the overgrowth of bacteria.
+The pros of using Foley catheters after a spinal cord injury include not having to follow a self-catheterization schedule and being fairly hands-free.
+However, because they remain in the bladder for extended periods, Foley catheters may increase the risk of bladder and urinary tract infections (UTIs) due to bacterial overgrowth.

 External Catheters